 What is noise monitoring?

-A facility that generates a lot of noise can be harmful to the workers within a confined space.
-At Emilcott, we are often called in to monitor this noise to make sure it doesn’t exceed certain thresholds that could be harmful to workers.
-We monitor both personal and area noise dosimetry.
-We also use a sound level meter that measures sound levels in work areas, which allows us to map sound levels across a facility’s floor plan.
+A facility that generates a lot of noise can be harmful to the workers if they are exposed to the noise.
+At Emilcott, we are often called in to measure and monitor this noise to make sure it doesn’t exceed certain thresholds that could be harmful to workers.
+We use a sound level meter that measures sound levels in work areas, which allows us to map sound levels across a facility’s floor plan.
 We’ll also equip individual employees with dosimeters (used to measure noise exposure over a period of time – often 8 hours), and measure their personal exposure as they go about their day-to-day activities.
-This allows us to see exactly how much noise they exposed to.
+This allows us to see exactly how much noise they exposed to under normal circumstances.

 Why is it important to measure noise?

-Over time, exposure to loud noises can have irreversible damage to ones hearing.
-There are short term and long term affects when it comes to excess noise exposure.
+Over time, exposure to loud noises can cause irreversible damage to ones hearing.
+There are short term and long term affects when it comes to excessive noise exposure.

 How long before effects take place?

 Noise is interesting.
-For example, when we monitor air, and yo for chemical exposure, there are are standard limits and amounts of time that people can safely be exposed. u’re exposed to a chemical for 8 hours, you’re allowed to be exposed to this chemical for a certain amount of time throughout the day.
-However, compared to noise, if you hear something really loud in one second, then that impact noise can have an immediate affect on your hearing.
+For example, when we monitor airborne hazards (for example, chemical exposure), there are are standard limits and amounts of time that people can safely be exposed.
+However, exposure to very high decibels (if you hear something really loud) can have an immediate affect on your hearing.
 It doesn’t necessarily have to be over a certain period of time.

-Does this effect just workers or those in the area?
+Does this impact only workers, or are those in the area also affected?

-We do noise monitoring mainly for the workers within the confined space of the facility.
-Noise travels, obviously, but there is a drastic difference between a loud noise within the building, compared to when you’re across the street.
+We do noise monitoring mainly for the workers within the facility (OSHA only regulates worker safety), but noise does travel.
+Still, there is a drastic difference between a loud noise within the building, compared to when you’re across the street.

-Does every site need noise monitoring or all you called in?
+Does every site need noise monitoring or are you called in for specific noise issues?